 TH: That is so cool that your father is Bob Mersereau.
 I have a lot of respect for the work he has done for the East Coast music scene!
 And that's right - I would have been studying at Université de Moncton at that point.
 Before transferring in January 2016, I studied music for a year and a half - I was taking Classical guitar and, briefly, the Baroque lute.
 My decision to take a different academic path and study English at Mount Allison University was spontaneous.
 Actually, one week before the winter term of my second year, I decided that I wanted to try something new.
 By the time I arrived in Sackville to register, almost all of the courses that I should have been taking were already filled, of course.
 That was an interesting transitional period; however, I knew that I had made the right decision.
 I was able to use my interest in music, and songwriting in particular, as a lens for which I would study literature.
 I am heading to the University of Toronto for an MA in Field of Creative Writing next year; I maintain a similar approach while writing poetry.

-EM: I actually did not know that you had been an U de M student.
+JK: I actually did not know that you had been an U de M student.
 So you were probably preparing for finals around that show.

 TH: I would have indeed been preparing for finals around that time.
 For the first couple of years at university, I would try to get my studying done throughout the week so I could play shows on the weekend.
 I'm sure you can imagine this became harder to manage as school got busier.
 I still worked on my songwriting.
 Every three or four months when I was on Fall or Spring break I traveled to Nashville for co-writing and recording sessions.

-EM: What was it about Mt.
+JK: What was it about Mt.
 A that U de M didn't offer?

 TH: I heard from a friend who had graduated from Mount Allison about the particular attention that the English program pays to historical groundwork.
 In second year, students take two mandatory courses that provide the foundation for this historical knowledge, tracing Anglo-Saxon poetry through to contemporary works.
 After taking these courses that combine history with writing methodology and conventions, students can really begin to identify their strengths and which areas they are interested in pursuing.
 I was drawn to the thoroughness of that approach.
 I was also drawn to the relative freedom that the program offers for pursuing personal literary interests.
 I was eventually able to design much of my course load around my interest in contemporary poetry and ecopoetics.
 In my third year, I took Mount Allison's year-long Creative Writing course where I began to take what I learned in these English courses and my experience songwriting and applied it to poetry writing.